-First, universities may use conditional enrollment pending successful completion of the prerequisite.
-Second, appropriate staff can issue advisors may overrides.
-Academic have permission to issue an override if transfer courses have not been posted in the transcript system yet, and faculty may override enrollment blocks in courses they teach if they deem the prerequisite unnecessary for specific students.
+First, universities may use conditional enrollment completion pending successful of the prerequisite.
+Second, appropriate staff can issue Academic advisors may overrides. have permission to issue an override if transfer courses have not been posted in the transcript system yet, and faculty may override enrollment blocks in courses they teach if they deem the prerequisite unnecessary for specific students.
 Departments can give overrides for courses in their department.
 An example of this process can be found at OSU (2021) .
-Third, enrollment without prerequisites may not be blocked.
+Third, enrollment without prerequisite may not be blocked.
 Course descriptions may merely mention prerequisites, and students can not notice or ignore them.
 In that case, it would be up to faculty to check transcripts before or at the start of the course.
 Finally, the university may only open enrollment after grades in the current semester have been posted.
 This pushes enrollment back compared with early registration and is unattractive from an administrative point of view.
-Soria & Mumpower (2012) describe their university's switch to an automated, mandatory prerequisite enforcement system and found that it led to better academic outcomes.
+Overall, Soria & Mumpower (2012) found that a switch to enforced prerequisites led to better academic outcomes.